KenDB3/syncWXremix/README.md

 ## Code Example

 The majority of what is happening in this app is based off of one query.
 Note, it combines four queries into one: conditions, forecast, astronomy, and alerts.
+It also adds through the "WXlang" variable the possibility for results in over 80 languages.

+		var req= new HTTPRequest();
-		var current = req.Get("http://api.wunderground.com/api/" + wungrndAPIkey + "/conditions/forecast/astronomy/alerts/q/" + wungrndQuery);
+		var current = req.Get("http://api.wunderground.com/api/" + wungrndAPIkey + "/conditions/forecast/astronomy/alerts/" + WXlang + "q/" + wungrndQuery);
 		var cu = JSON.parse(current);

 ## Installation